Charlie Uksila

 Charles Uksila, Jr. (October 12, 1887 – March 4, 1964) was an American professional hockey player.
 He played for the Portland Rosebuds and Vancouver Millionaires of the Pacific Coast Hockey Association.
 He was a native of Calumet, Michigan, where he started his hockey career.
 Prior to playing with Portland, he was a member of the Multnomah Amateur Athletic Club.
-He was a member of the Rosebuds team that played the Montreal Canadiens in the 1916 Stanley Cup Finals.
+He was a member of the Rosebuds team that played the Montreal Canadiens in the 1916 Stanley Cup Final.

 Uksila retired from professional hockey after the 1918–19 season, and then worked as a fancy skating instructor at the Connaught Skating Club in Vancouver.
 He also toured in Australia where he performed as a figure skater alongside his sister in Sydney and Melbourne.

 He died in Mountain View, California, in 1964.
 He was of Finnish descent.